 To run the code in the examples below, you can create a method for use in a model or application.
 You can, for example, choose the option Blank Model in the Model Wizard.
 To create a new method, go to the Developer tab in the Model Builder and click the New Method button in the ribbon.
 In the Application Builder, paste the code into the new method.
 Finally, you can run the code from the Developer tab in the Model Builder by choosing the method you just created from the Run Method toolbar menu.
+Alternatively, for running a single block of code, you can use the Java Shell window, with the benefit of not having to switch between the Model Builder and the Application Builder.

-Visualization Without Solution Data: Grid Data Sets
+Visualization Without Solution Data: Grid Datasets

-The section "Results" on page 49 shows how to write code for various parts of the Results node in the model tree, including Data Sets, Tables, and Plot Groups.
+The section "Results" on page 63 shows how to write code for various parts of the Results node in the model tree, including Datasets, Tables, and Plot Groups.
 These examples assume that you have solution data available from solving, for example, a heat transfer, CFD, or structural mechanics problem.

-You can also create visualizations without having associated solution data by either using grid data sets or using low-level functionality only available through methods.
+You can also create visualizations without having associated solution data by either using grid datasets or using low-level functionality only available through methods.
 You can, for example, write code for plotting points and triangles without any associated solution data.
 These techniques are useful when creating applications where customized plot functionality is needed.
-This section shows how to use grid data sets, and the next section shows how to use low-level functionality.
+This section shows how to use grid datasets, and the next section shows how to use low-level functionality.

-PLOTTING A UNIT SPHERE USING A GRID DATA SET
+PLOTTING A UNIT SPHERE USING A GRID DATASET

-Grid data sets are available in the Model Builder and can be used in applications for the sole purpose of visualization without any associated solution data.
+Grid datasets are available in the Model Builder and can be used in applications for the sole purpose of visualization without any associated solution data.
 The code below creates a visualization of a unit sphere as an isosurface with the z-coordinate as color data.

 '''

 model.func().create("an1", "Analytic");

 model.result().dataset().create("grid1", "Grid3D");

 with(model.result().dataset("grid1"));

 set("source", "data");

 set("parmin1", -1);

 set("parmax1", +1);

 set("parmin2", -1);

 set("parmax2", +1);

 set("parmin3", -1);

 set("parmax3", +1);

 set("source", "function");

 set("function", "an1");

 endwith();

 model.result().create("pg1", "PlotGroup3D");

 model.result("pg1").create("iso1", "Isosurface");

-with(model.result("pg1").feature("iso1"));
+with(model.result("pq1").feature("iso1"));

 set("expr", "x^2+y^2+z^2-1");

 set("levelmethod", "levels");

 set("levels", 0.0);

 endwith();

 model.result("pg1").feature("iso1").create("col1", "Color");

-with(model.result("pq1").feature("iso1").feature("col1"));
+with(model.result("pg1").feature("iso1").feature("col1"));

 set("expr", "z");

 endwith();

-model.result("pg1").run();
+model.result("pq1").run();

 '''

-If there is no solution-based Data set available, then the Grid3D data set needs to have a Function as its Source.
+If there is no solution-based Dataset available, then the Grid3D dataset needs to have a Function as its Source.
 In the example above, a default Analytic function is created with tag an1.
-A default Analytic function corresponds to f(x) = x, and its only purpose is to give the grid data set an evaluation context.
+A default Analytic function corresponds to f(x) = x, and its only purpose is to give the grid dataset an evaluation context.

-Note: The alternative is to solve a physics problem on a mesh and reference the corresponding solution data set.
-The method of referencing a Function makes it possible to create visualizations without solution data.
+Note: The alternative is to solve a physics problem on a mesh and reference the corresponding solution dataset.
+The method of referencing an arbitrary Function makes it possible to create visualizations without solution data.

-The source for the Grid3D data set with tag grid1 is set to function, and finally, the function property of grid1 is set to an1.
+The source for the Grid3D dataset with tag grid1 is set to function, and finally, the function property of grid1 is set to an1.

-The Grid3D data set has options for max and min parameter bounds, shown in the example code above.
+The Grid3D dataset has options for max and min parameter bounds, shown in the example code above.
 An additional grid resolution option is not shown in this example.
 However, you can learn about its syntax by using Record Code from the Model Builder.